fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_infected_hp_text/readme.md

 * <details><summary>How does it work?</summary>

 	* Shows the health bar of infected on attacker's screen when injured.
+	* Real-time Health Bars
+		* All players who attacked S.I./Witch will see the updated health in real-time
-	* Only the attacker can see.
+		* You can disble this in cvar
 </details>

 * Require | 必要安裝